Sleepytale Logo

 Lumi watched, steady and calm.

-The room was quiet except for the soft tick of the clock and the hush of the wind in the maple tree outside.
+The room was quiet except for the soft tick of the clock and the hush of the wind moving through the maple tree outside.
+Its glow stretched to the window, touched the glass, and turned the night sky into a bowl of lavender.
+Stars blinked slowly, as if they too felt sleepy.

-The next night, Mia asked, “Can dreams visit other kids?”
+The next evening she asked, "Can dreams visit other kids?"

 The ribbon found him curled under his blanket like a shy snail.